bseltz-cohesity/scripts/powershell/deployHSM/README.md

 This powershell script deploys Helios Self-Managed OVAs to VMware and builds a Helios cluster.

+## Requirements

+This script requires vSphere PowerCLI to deploy, configure and power on VMs.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory